U.S. blocked Uniqlo shirts over Xinjiang forced-labor concerns

 Global apparel-makers have been caught up this year in the controversy surrounding cotton sourced from Xinjiang, with Chinese consumers boycotting foreign brands critical of China’s actions and Western governments like the U.S. cracking down on items sourced from the region.
 The geopolitical turmoil has added uncertainty for apparel companies that had been betting on China to fuel future growth.

-The U.S., European Union and United Kingdom have placed sanctions on Chinese officials and goods over alleged human-rights abuses against Uyghurs in Xinjiang, which U.S. President Joe Biden’s administration has said amounts to genocide.
-China denies any forced labor, calling it the “biggest lie of the century,” and says its policies are lifting the region out of poverty, boosting the economy and countering extremism.
+The U.S., European Union and United Kingdom have placed sanctions on Chinese officials and goods over alleged human rights abuses against Uyghurs in Xinjiang, which U.S. President Joe Biden's administration has said amounts to genocide.
+China denies any forced labor, calling it the "biggest lie of the century,” and says its policies are lifting the region out of poverty, boosting the economy and countering extremism.

 Uniqlo hasn’t been a key target of boycotts in China compared to rivals such as Hennes & Mauritz AB.
 Yanai, who is also Fast Retailing’s chief executive officer, has repeatedly declined to comment on Xinjiang, saying the company doesn’t involve itself in political issues.